EugTech/innovation-hubs/README.md

-# EugSpace
+# Digital Nomads
-a directory of spaces in eugene
+Eugene as a distination for digital nomads